Remote Entangling Gates for Spin Qubits in Quantum Dots using a Charge-Sensitive Superconducting Coupler: System and Model

 The interaction Hamiltonian can be found by quantizing the entire system as a whole.
 This involves treating quantum dots as a capacitive network of metallic islands~\cite{Wiel02} and extracting the terms that involve both quantum dot and coupler operators.
 When the capacitance to ground dominates the total capacitance for each node, the interaction Hamiltonian approximated to first order is

 where $\alpha^D_i$ is the lever arm between the coupler and the $i^{\mathrm{th}}$ dot.
 The above is derived in Appendix~\ref{sec:a_quantization}.

-The above expression generalizes the field-dipole interaction model used in several earlier works~\cite{Srinivasa16, Russ17, Burkard20}, which describes the electric dipole of the quantum dots interacting with the electric field of a resonator, yielding:
+The above expression generalizes the field-dipole interaction model used in several earlier works~\cite{Srinivasa16, Russ17, Burkard20}, which describes the electric dipole of the quantum dots interacting with the electric field of a resonator.
+The field-dipole interaction model is:

+where $g$ is the coupling strength, $\hat{a}^R$ is the second-quantized annihilation operator for such a resonator, and $\hat{\sigma}^D_k$ are qubit Pauli operators.
+With respect to the qubit, the field-dipole interaction model describes a transverse interaction for $k\rightarrow x$, and it describes a longitudinal interaction for $k\rightarrow z$.
+With respect to the resonator, the interaction is transverse (though appears longitudinal in the dispersive limit~\cite{Krantz19}).